SageSELab/sageselab.github.io/docs/research.md

 ## Research Mission

+Our research mission is to pursue a more complete understanding of how engineers develop software, and to build the next generation of intelligent developer tools to help facilitate the software engineering process.
+To accomplish this, we study the methods and techniques by which developers design, create, test, and manage software.
+In particular, we examine developer needs related to various tasks in the software development lifecycle and design tailored automated approaches for those needs with the intention of facilitating software development and maintenance tasks.
+Given the developer-focused nature of our research, we aim to straddle the line between scientific discovery and industrial applicability.
+In other words, we work to identify and understand meaningful problems faced by real developers in the constantly shifting modern landscape of software engineering.
+We then formulate projects that work towards solving these problems by designing state-of-the-art, automated approaches applying novel adaptations of *machine learning (ML)*, *Deep Learning (DL)*, *program analysis*, *computer vision*, and *natural language processing (NLP)* techniques.
+We place a strong emphasis on rigorous empirical validations of our work, involving industrial practitioners whenever possible.
+We also have a firm commitment to *open science* practices and distribute open source versions of our projects and datasets in archivable formats whenever possible.

-Our research mission is to pursue a more complete understanding of how engineers develop software and to build the next generation of intelligent developer tools to help facilitate the software engineering process.
-In essence, we aim to make it as easy as possible for engineers to go from *ideas* to *working software*.
+**In essence, we aim to make it as easy as possible for engineers to go from *ideas* to *working software*.**

 ---